jss367/substack_analyzer/equation.md

 Then we need to figure out the benefits of our adspend.
 To do that, we need to find beta, theta, and lambda.

+There are two ways to input ad spending data - a spreadsheet up upload them as events.

+If you must mix, treat Events for discrete shocks and exogenous for continuous spend

+Short answer: mark Ads as Transient and let adstock (λ) handle the carryover.
+Don’t use Persistent for ad spend unless you’re explicitly modeling a permanent step-change (rare).